 I'm unable to commit to every week, will I fail?

-The Beginners programme is most effective when each progressive step is completed between 1-3 times per week, although this does not mean you will fail if you can't commit to every workout.
+The Run30 programme is most effective when each progressive step is completed between 1-3 times per week, although this does not mean you will fail if you can't commit to every workout.
 We realise that work, family and life in general can make it a little tricky to get out for regular runs.
 If for whatever reason you fall behind a couple of sessions, then just pick up where you left off.

 Is there a minimum or maximum age for taking part?